remipichon/manifmaker/README.md

 meteor
 ```
 * once Meteor started, you can visit the app : localhost:3000
-* click on "inject data" on the main page or visit localhost:3000/inject-data
+* you can add fresh data with : localhost:3000/inject-data

 > Windows User : you need to install [Git](https://git-scm.com/) if you don't already have it